 Get a Part-time Job

-As a college student, you may consider taking up a part-time job to help you manage your finance.
+As a college student, you may consider taking up a part-time job to help you manage your finances.
 This option can be considered if you can get some work opportunities that will not interfere with your studies.
 Working at a part-time job or just a couple of hours a week is added to add extra income into your pocket.

 Start Investment

 Investment is very simple than people usually think, you can open a savings account with less withdrawal or at an interval.
-You can invest in the S&P whichever one is suitable for you to make your research before investing.
+You can invest in the S&P whichever one is suitable for you to do your research before investing.

-However, to succeed in life is gradual planning, Managing Finances In College is a careful plan and working on your spending habit.
+However, to succeed in life is gradual planning, Managing Finances In College is a careful plan and working on your spending habits.
 Also, make smart decisions with the one you have to enable you to gather more instead of having debts to pay off after college.